Fresh New Restaurant Ideas

 For the same reason that foodies seek outlandish, unicorn-themed dishes, they want to visit restaurants with bold, post-worthy decor, which can range from the pink 70s themed Sketch London to the must-Instagram-immediately addition of a “Press Here for Champagne” button at Bob Bob Ricard.

 Obviously, the menu has to be strong enough to bring back repeat customers, but selfie-friendly design can get customers in the door.

 Open a TV show or movie-themed pop-up.

-Fans relish the opportunity to talk about their favorite show or movie with each other.
+Fans relish the opportunity to talk about their favourite show or movie with each other.
 And for restaurant owners, it’s a great opportunity to experiment with menu items before launching a more permanent establishment.
-(Be sure that if you’re interested in a pop-culture-themed restaurant, you get clearance from the original makers.)
+(Just make sure that if you’re interested in a pop-culture-themed restaurant, you get clearance from the original makers.)

 As the food truck craze has transitioned from trend to movement, diners’ tastes for global cuisine and experimental concepts has grown.
 Tap into that appetite by opening an indoor market featuring a rotating roster of local food trucks.